Chimerarachne: Description

+Cephalothorax

-The legs and body of Chimerarachne are generally spider-like.
-The chelicerae (mouthparts) are similar to those of spiders belonging to the Mesothelae or mygalomorphs.
-The fang does not have any hairs, which is another typical spider feature, but it is not clear whether or not the animals had venom.
-The male pedipalp has a palpal organ consisting of the tarsus (or cymbium), which is divided at the tip into two long lobes, and a simple palpal bulb similar to that of some mygalomorph spiders but apparently less complex than the bulbus of mesotheles.
+The chelicerae (mouthparts) of Chimerarachne are modified into fangs and look similar to those of spiders belonging to the clades Mesothelae or Mygalomorphae.
+Like spiders, the fang lacks any hairs, but it is currently unclear whether or not the animal made venom.

+All four of the original specimens had modified pedipalps, which look similar to the ones used by modern male spiders to transfer sperm during mating.
+This implies they were likely male.
+The fifth specimen lacked these modified pedipalps, and as such is presumably female.
+In males of Chimerarachne, the pedipalps have a palpal organ composing of a tarsus (or cymbium), which is divided at the tip into two long lobes, and a simple palpal bulb.
+The palpal bulb is similar to that of some mygalomorph spiders, though apparently less complex than the bulbs of mesotheles.

+Abdomen

+The underside of Chimerarachne showing its four spinnerets near the end of the abdomen.

-The abdomen is segmented, like that of a mesothele spider.
-However, unlike spiders, there are several short cylindrical segments at the back from which a long segmented tail (or flagellum) emerges.
-The abdomen also bears spinnerets on the underside, and these are especially interesting given that it was widely assumed that spiders should initially have had four pairs in the middle of the underside as in modern mesothele spiders.
+The abdomen of Chimerarachne is segmented, like that of a mesothele spider.
+However, unlike spiders, there are several short cylindrical segments at the back from which a long segmented tail (or telson) emerges.
+In addition to the telson, the abdomen also bears four spinnerets on its underside.
+These spinnerets are especially interesting.
+It was widely assumed that when they first evolved, spiders should initially have had four pairs spinnerets in the middle of the abdomen as in modern mesothele spiders.
 By contrast, Chimerarachne has two pairs of quite well developed spinnerets towards the back of the abdomen which are similar in shape to those of mesotheles and which are probably equivalent to the anterior lateral spinnerets (ALS) and posterior lateral spinnerets (PLS) of modern spiders.
 There are, however, no posterior median spinnerets.
 In the place where the anterior median spinnerets (AMS) would be expected in spiders there is instead a pair of stubby spigots which could be spinnerets in the process of formation.

-Studies

-Five specimens of Chimerarachne yingi are known as of 2018.
-Two pairs of specimens were acquired independently by two different research teams during the summer of 2017.
-Their results were published back to back as companion papers in February 2018 in the journal Nature Ecology and Evolution.
-All four of the original specimens had modified pedipalps, which look similar to the ones used by modern male spiders to transfer sperm during mating, which implies that all four of the initial specimens are male.
-The fifth specimen lacked these modified pedipalps, and so therefore is presumably female.
+Classification

 The two publications agree on the basic anatomy and significance of these fossils, but differ slightly in the interpretation of their position of Chimerarachne in the arachnid tree of life.
 The Wang et al. study, which also named the fossils, placed the genus closer to spiders.
 The Huang et al. study placed Chimerarachne a little more distant from spiders and as part of an extinct arachnid order known as Uraraneida which are also spider-like, and have a tail, but which were not previously thought to have spinnerets.
 The fossils thus raise the question whether spiders should be defined by acquiring spinnerets and a male pedipalp organ or be defined by having lost the tail.

+Phylogeny

 In 2019 and 2022, Wunderlich suggested dividing an order for spiders, Araneida into suborder Araneae and Chimerarachnida, excluding Uraraneida.
 In 2022, a new genus in the family Chimerarachnidae was described, named Parachimerarachne but was later synonymised with Chimerarachne.

+Position of Chimaerarachne, after Dunlop, 2022: